Unit HUMAN ANATOMY

 - Contents

 - Key elements of anatomical terminology (positions, planes, axes, etc.).
-Diaphragm, back, chest and abdominal wall.
+Diaphragm, pelvic diaphragm, back, chest and abdominal wall.
 Shoulder girdle and pelvic girdle.
 Upper and lower limbs.

 - Reference texts